Cray-HPE/docs-csm/install/prepare_management_nodes.md

 The compute nodes and application nodes depend on the management nodes to provide services for their runtime environment.
 For example:

-* CPS to project the operating system image, the CPE image, or the Analytics image
+* Content Projection Service (CPS) to project the operating system image, the CPE image, or the Analytics image
 * `cray-dns-unbound` (internal system DNS)
 * `cray-kea` (DHCP leases)
 * Access to the API gateway for node heartbeats